lianabisuna/lianabisuna/README.md

 <br>

 ### More about me
 I've been in the software development industry since college and the projects I've saved here are my prized possession.
-They were created from my heart: intuitive logo, cool name, responsive design, user interface and user experience up until planning and execution.
+They were created from my heart: intuitive logo, cool name, responsive design, user interface, and user experience—up until planning and execution.
 Each of them has their own stories.
 Do check them out and reach out—let's connect!
 Thanks for dropping by my space 👋